-"Self-determination" is a choice for payment of medically needed services if you are an adult consumer receiving mental health services in Michigan.
-Self-determination is a process that will help you to plan and practice control over your life.
-You will direct
+"Self-determination" is a way to pay for medically needed services if you are an adult receiving mental health services in Michigan.
+Self-determination is a way for you to plan and practice control over your life.
+You will direct a fixed amount of dollars to spend on your approved supports and services or an "individual budget."
+You will also receive help in managing your providers if you choose such control.